bevyengine/rfcs/rfcs/cpu-particles.md

 of each Vec, and can be destroyed by calling `swap_remove` on the given particle's index.
 This creation/destruction scheme ensures that CPU time is only spent iterating over live particles, at the cost of particle identity stability.
-This also can be extended to allow spawning/destroying batches of particles efficiently.
+A potential optimization here would be to defer altering the lengths of the Vecs until after all of the dead particles are cleared.

-Without modifiers, a particle update requires a position update.
-Velocities are multiplied by delta time and added to existing poses and lifetimes are increased by the provided delta time.
-If the liftime of a particle is up, it is destroyed.
+Without modifiers, a particle update only requires a position update and a lifetime check.
+Velocities are multiplied by the delta time and added to existing poses.

 Position, rotation, angular velocity, and velocity are represented as `glam::Vec4` with the rotation/angular velocity stored in the w component.
 This allows trivial vectorization of updating particle pose.
 May also be sped up further using fused multiply adds with delta time.

+Lifetimes are represented as a per-particle spawn and expiration timestamps, as well as a global lifetime timer.
+When the global lifetime timer exceeds a particle's expiration, it's considered dead.
+As the spawn and expiration timestamps are static throughout a particle's lifetime, it incurs no cost while normally updating the system.
+As a tradeoff, this adds a bit of additional overhead when spawning particles and when computing lifetime based modifiers (i.e. ColorOverLifetime).

 When rendering, no local to world Mat4 needs to be computed CPU side, instead opting to calculate the matrix on the GPU via TRS in the vertex shader.
 This normally is considered wasteful when rendering normal meshes, but given the number of particles with unique transforms, and the number of vertices per particle (4), this approach may end up being faster.
 (TODO(james7132):
 Benchmark).
-Separation into field buffers also makes it trivial to include each buffer in GPU instanced draw calls.
+Separation into SoA field buffers also makes it trivial to include each buffer in GPU instanced draw calls.

-For utility access `Particle<'a>`, `ParticleMut<'a>`, and `ParticleParams` are added for read-only, mutable, and owned structs that hold particle fields.
+For utility access `Particle<'a>`, `ParticleMut<'a>`, and `ParticleParams` are added for read-only, mutable, and owned structs that hold particle fields, and the appopriate iterator types will be included through `iter` and `iter_mut`.

-If a maximum number of particles is made mandatory, one other option is to use `BlobVec` as an unsafe alternative to `Vec`.
-This has notable challenges since `BlobVec` is neither Send nor Sync.

 ### Particle Emitters
 ```rust